 There is a bug in a software package used by the Scala Metals build-server that reacts with how the home-directories are configured in the exercise classrooms.

-.
+Do not store your exercises underDesktop, Download or Documents.
 Instead create a new folder in your user home directory for the exercises.

 You may want to consider using IntelliJ on the Aalto Workstations instead if you are experiencing issues.

 A standard version of VS Code is available through the start menu in the Aalto Linux Workstations.
-Open a menu or terminal and run code
+Open a menu or terminal and run code.

-than the default installation (will help if you are experiencing issues) do the following:
+To use a newer version of code than the default installation (will help if you are experiencing issues) do the following:

 Open a terminal

-(On VDI remote desktops only) Authenticate to make vscode (and other) software module available:
+(On VDI remote desktops only) Authenticate to make vscode (and other) software module available: kinit

-Load the vscode module by the command:
+Load the vscode module by the command: moduleloadvscode/a1120.2025

-Start VS Code by the command:
+Start VS Code by the command: code

-part of the module name.
+Do not forget the /a1120.2025 part of the module name.
 It denotes the version of VS Code used in this course, and contains tweaks to make the Scala plugins work better on VDI.

 The VS Code editor should now open, and you are ready to start working.